resthub/resthub.org/spring-stack.rst

 	</project>

-RESThub dependencies availables are the following
+The available RESThub dependencies are the following

 .. code-block:: xml